June 2026

 Very effective is supervised side lying during playtime, the longer the better.
 It reduces the amount of time your baby’s head rests on the same spot of the head.
 Second: additionally apply short, frequent tummy time moments, they are often more effective and realistic than long sessions.
 And third: at every nap, turn the head to the "right" side.
 Try it a few times without actually waking your baby up.
 Don't worry if your baby turns back.
 Just try again at the next nap.
 Consistency matters more than duration.
 For practical guidance, read our article on how much tummy time at 2 months and 3 months.

 You can encourage natural variation by changing which end of the crib your baby’s head rests at across nights or naps.
 Many babies naturally turn toward light or activity, so this small adjustment can change resting positions while keeping the sleep setup safe.
+Watch: three simple positions that help prevent a flat head

 Increasing side lying time during the day, being mindful of extended container use and feeding routines